Happy-Ferret/neje-ui/README.md

 go run ex.go
 ```

-Then your Chrome browser (or something else if Chrome is not installed) will open automatically and
-display the demo.
+Then your default browser will open automatically and display the demo.

 ## What is It Doing?